johnjago/pitch-card-generator/README.md

 # Pitch Card Generator
 This is an application that generates random baseball/softball pitch calling cards.
-The user enters up to ten pitches (name, abbreviation, and percentage), and those pitches are randomly sorted into a printable grid that fits on the player's wrist.
-A matching coach sheet is generated as well.
-Multiple sheets can be created from the same data.
+- The user enters up to ten pitches (name, abbreviation, and percentage).
+- Those pitches are randomly sorted into a printable grid that fits on the player's wrist.
+- A matching coach sheet is generated.
+- Multiple sheets can be created from the same data.

-Download the program (all operating systems): https://github.com/johnjago/Pitch/releases
+Download the [application](https://github.com/johnjago/Pitch/releases/download/v1.0/PitchCardGenerator.jar) (all operating systems).